yunoooo111/lecture-notes/content/notes/fi1101/ai/module-01-1-ch02.md

 + Average speed is always positive (no direction) \
 Example A particle moves from x = 3 m to x = −3 m in 2 seconds.
   - Average velocity = −3 m/s; average speed = 3 m/s

+## 2-2 Instantaneous Velocity and Speed (1 of 7)
+Learning Objectives
++ 2.07 Given a particle's position as a function of time, calculate the instantaneous velocity for any particular time.
++ 2.08 Given a graph of a particle's position versus time, determine the instantaneous velocity for any particular time.
++ 2.09 Identify speed as the magnitude of instantaneous velocity.